 This volunteer-driven group is an organization of its own design.
 It creates its own initiatives.
 It sets its own goals.
 It seeks its own answers and implements its own strategies.
 In this way, Women United is a true catalyst for the much-needed change in the lives of so many women in central Ohio.

-In addition, the WLC has access to and benefit from the agencies and best practices of United Way of Central Ohio.
+In addition, Women United has access to and benefit from the agencies and best practices of United Way of Central Ohio.

 If you would like more information or to get involved with Women United – contact Stephanie Harris at Stephanie.Harris@uwcentralohio.org.